Saint Elen

 Saint Elen (Elen Luyddog, lit.
 "Helen of the Hosts"), often anglicized as Helen, was a late 4th-century founder of churches in Wales.
-Traditionally, she is said to have been a daughter of the Romano-British ruler Octavius / Eudaf Hen (and therefore sister of Conan Meriadoc) and the wife of Magnus Maximus / Macsen Wledig, the 4th-century emperor in Britain, Gaul, and Spain who was killed in battle in 388.
 Although never formally canonized by Rome, Elen is traditionally considered a saint in the Welsh Church; in English she is sometimes known as Saint Helen of Caernarfon to distinguish her from Saint Helena ("Helen of Constantinople").

 Church tradition

+Traditionally, she is said to have been a daughter of the Romano-British ruler Octavius / Eudaf Hen (and therefore sister of Conan Meriadoc) and the wife of Magnus Maximus / Macsen Wledig, the 4th-century emperor in Britain, Gaul, and Spain who was killed in battle in 388.

 Elen was mother of five, including a boy named Custennin or Cystennin (Constantine).
 She lived about sixty years later than Helena of Constantinople, the mother of Constantine the Great, with whom she has often been confused.
 She is patron of Llanelan in West Gower and of the church at Penisa'r-waun near Caernarfon, where her feast day is 22 May.
 Together with her sons, Cystennin and Peblig (Publicus, named in the calendar of the Church in Wales), she is said to have introduced into Wales the Celtic form of monasticism from Gaul.
 Saint Gregory of Tours and Sulpicius Severus record that Maximus and his wife met Saint Martin of Tours while they were in Gaul.

-Elen is also remembered in Ireland; largely as a result of Norman influence.
-There is a townland and church in her name in south County Wexford for example.